bponsford/p4h/DigEd/text/GOK-Opening Gambit.md

 “Mungo doesn’t think so,” said Lymond.
 “His mind is on fleshly lusts and his treasure.”
 And certainly, the jennet fur at his neck warped with sweat, Mungo Tennant was gaping at the intruder.

 Lymond smiled back.
 “Be careful,” he said.
-“Pits are yawning publicly at your feet.
-O mea celia, vale, you know …” And suddenly, it came to Mungo what he was threatening.
+“Pits are yawning publicly at your feet. _O mea celia_, vale, you know …” And suddenly, it came to Mungo what he was threatening.

 “Don’t linger, I pray you, cuckoo, while you run away,” said the sage.
 Mungo Tennant said nothing.
 He rushed toward Lymond, collided with Tom Erskine on the way, and falling, sat on the candle.
 There was a moment’s indescribable hubbub while the three men and the firedog blundered cursing into each other in the dark; then they got to the far door and wrenched it open.
 The corridor as far as the stairhead was quite empty, and the light feet running downward were already some distance away.
 They hurled themselves after him.